 SHANGHAI HAIRY CRAB FEAST

 Find out why Tang Dynasty poets immortalized these crabs in verse millennia ago with this hairy crab feast.
-At two seated stops through Shanghai’s Old Town, you’ll sample a range of dishes that feature the hairy crab – from xiaolongbao (steamed soup dumplings) to lion’s head meatballs.
+This tour's main focus is showcasing this local delicacy at 2-3 local eateries.
+You'll walk through the streets of Shanghai's Old Town, an area that is currently disappearing lane by lane, and sample several classic hairy crab dishes, including xiefen xiaolongbao (pure crab steamed soup dumplings) and crab roe wontons.
 You’ll also learn the multi-step process to cracking open the crab, and discover the Traditional Chinese Medicine reason why you should pair it with plenty of huangjiu (Chinese brandy).

 EXPLORE OLD TOWN